miguellavalle/routednetworksvagrant/README.rst

    * Block Storage.

 #.
 Three compute nodes, named ``compute1``, ``compute2`` and ``compute3``,
-   containing Compute hypervisors and Networking L2 agents.
+   containing Compute hypervisors and Networking L2 agents. ``compute2`` is also configured as a network node.

 #.
 One ip router, named ``iprouter``, to route traffic between segments of
    routed networks.